 Bush real estate is some of the most expensive in Louisiana, although Bush house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bush is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Bush isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bush are a mix of both white- and blue-collar jobs.
 Overall, Bush is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Bush who work in sales jobs (15.50%), management occupations (11.81%), and teaching (7.90%).

-Because of many things, Bush is a great place for families with children to consider.
-First of all, many other families with children live here, making Bush a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bush has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Bush’s overall crime rate is lower than average for the country.
+Bush is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Bush’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Bush is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.